 - Income earned by spouses on property acquired during the marriage

 We work with the proper appraisers to value each asset and then help negotiate the property division for each possession that is deemed marital property.
 We will also be thorough in examining what assets are not marital property and should be considered separate for the purposes of settlement.

 Another important issue in settling a divorce matter is the allocation of debt.
 Our lawyers are skilled at counseling clients when it comes to bankruptcy as a means to nullify debt accumulated during a marriage.
 We can also help you with foreclosure proceedings of a marital home as well as dividing up credit card debt and other bills that might have been amassed on joint accounts.
 Debt division can be valued based on a variety of factors and we will be sure to evaluate every option and counsel you accordingly.

 Contact Ralph A Kerns

-Our Worthington, Ohio, law office offers free initial consultations about your family law or bankruptcy needs.
+Our Worthington, Ohio, law office offers initial consultations about your family law or bankruptcy needs.
 To talk with a lawyer, call us.
 You may also fill out our online contact form.